Pam West British Notes

 The couple got married in 1977 and for various reasons, they cut their honeymoon short by a week.
 “Peter took me to Stanley Gibbons”, Pam recalls.
 “I bought a couple of error £1 notes for £6, and then we went to Vera Trinders round the corner to get an album.
 Then we went to Spink and I bought another error £1 for the same sum.”

 In the October of 1977 she joined the International Bank Note Society (IBNS).
 “But it was after the BIG event – the annual Congress”, Pam added with deep regret.
 However, she has made up for this initial disappointment since.
-The following year she joined the committee and has assisted with organising the annual Congress (now re-named the World Paper Money Fair) for nearly 32 years.
+The following year she joined the committee and has assisted with organising the annual Congress (now re-named the World Paper Money Fair) for 40+ years.
 She became the London Chapter Chairperson in 1981, Congress Chairperson in 1983 and 1986 and on the committee since.
 She is currently the London Chapter’s Chairperson.

 So how did she become a dealer?
-“My first commercial venture was to have rigid wallets made for bank notes.
+“My first commercial venture was to have rigid wallets made for banknotes.
 I had these made in the UK.
 I sold them to the trade and collectors.
 Then I had archival quality wallets manufactured, again in the UK and began to supply various companies, including the Bank of England and the Guernsey Treasury”, Pam replied.
 “I never thought I’d become a dealer, but I started by running a paper money fair and selling notes for someone else who was ill and it just started from there.
 I became a Mum in 1992 and started full time dealing in 1995.
 Within six months I was registered for VAT.”

-Peter joined Pam to help run the business some seven years ago.
+Peter joined Pam to help run the business some eighteen years ago.
 She specialises in notes of the British Isle, those of Scotland, Ireland, Eire, the Channel Islands and the Isle of Man She also publishes English Paper Money by Vincent Duggleby.
 Pam’s final word, “I love my job” – that is quite apparent.

 Peter, Glen and Pam in Valkenburg, Holland

-Silver Medalawarded to Pam for long term services to the IBNS
+Silver Medal awarded to Pam for long term services to the IBNS

 Auction Advice - Wants Lists Managed - Insurance / Probate Valuations